tankenyuen-ola/comfyui-wanvideo-scheduler-loop/README.md

 - Start with wide parameter ranges and fewer steps to identify promising areas
 - Use scheduler skipping to focus on schedulers that work well with your content
 - Monitor the console output - each node logs its current selection for debugging
+- Always use **current_combination** for result organization - it saves hours of manual sorting

 ### Console Output Example:
 ```